 How to incorporate your personal goals into yearly planning

-a part of this process.
+While you’re planning out your business year, it’s incredibly important that your personal goals are a part of this process.
 Your business should support your personal life, so thinking about what needs to happen in your business in order to reach those goals is critical.
 And trust me, the more you support your life, the better your business will be.
 Consider what daily non-negotiables you can build into your day and you’ll be amazed at how much better you feel.

 Listen to On Your Terms on your favorite podcast platform